 Don’t know how to pay for college?
 One thing you can do is finding the right affordable college.
 The price tag on your education is greatly affected by which school you attend.
-Different schools offer different financial aid packages (aka award letters) that help you pay the cost of attendance.
-The financial aid you receive from a school can drastically change the posted sticker price, so it’s important to compare award letters.
+Different schools offer different financial aid packages (aka offer letters) that help you pay the cost of attendance.
+The financial aid you receive from a school can drastically change the posted sticker price, so it’s important to compare offer letters.

 A number of other factors also dictate how expensive a certain school can be—if it’s in-state or out-of-state, whether it’s private or public, the size of its endowment, if it’s online or on campus, etc. Finding the right college program is the foundation for creating your college plan and your potential ways to pay for college.